Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 math: true
 ---

-[Last time](https://markieautarkie.github.io/posts/building-a-ray-tracer-part-2-vectors-rays-and-cameras/) we left off with a (pretty empty) backdrop for our ray tracing scene.
+[Last time](https://markieautarkie.github.io/posts/building-a-ray-tracer-part-2-vectors-rays-and-cameras/) we left off with a (pretty empty) backdrop for the ray tracing scene.
 With ray functionality and a basic camera implemented, our focus shifts to actually rendering some primitives.
 And to do that, we need to talk about intersections.
 Also math.
 Lots, and lots of math...
 But it will be fun, I promise!

 ## Rather plane
-Let's kick things off with the implementation of an *infinite plane*, as it is simple to construct while giving us a solid foundation to expand upon.
+Let's kick things off with the implementation of an *infinite plane*, as it is simple to construct.
 One of the many ways to express an infinite plane is defined by the following function:

 $$ P \cdot \overrightarrow{N} + d = 0 $$

-Where $P$ is a *point in 3D space*, $\overrightarrow{N}$ the *normal vector* of the plane and $d$ a *scalar offset* for the plane.
+Where $P$ is a *point in 3D space*, $\overrightarrow{N}$ the *normal vector* of the plane and $d$ a *scalar offset*.

 You might be wondering what a "normal vector" is at this point; in short, it is **a vector whose direction is perpendicular to a certain surface** - in this case, the surface of a plane.
-Normals are used absolutely everywhere in graphical applications, but for now this quick introduction will suffice.
+Normals are used absolutely *everywhere* in graphical applications.
+For now this quick introduction will suffice though.

-> Note that a *normal vector* and the act of *"normalizing" a vector* (which ensures that the length of a vector is equal to 1) are two very different concepts!
+> Note that a *normal vector* and the act of *"normalizing" a vector* (ensuring that the length of a vector is equal to 1) are two very different concepts!
 {: .prompt-warning }

 Perhaps you recall from the last post that the ray equation is defined as $P(t) = O + t\overrightarrow{D}$, giving us a point in 3D space along the ray.
 Due to one of the many cool properties of mathematics, we can substitute for $P$ in the plane equation by plugging in the ray formula:

 $$ (O + t\overrightarrow{D}) \cdot \overrightarrow{N} + d = 0 $$

 To figure out whether a ray intersects with the plane, we need to find a value for $t$ which satisfies this formula.
-In other words, by isolating $t$ in the formula we'll find exactly what we're looking for:
+In other words, by isolating $t$ in the equation we'll find exactly what we're looking for:

 $$ \rightarrow O \cdot \overrightarrow{N} + t\overrightarrow{D} \cdot \overrightarrow{N} + d = 0 $$